The term "Utkatasana" translates to Chair Pose, reflecting the posture's resemblance to sitting on an imaginary chair.

 Steps to Practice Utkatasana:

-- Position your feet parallel to each other, maintaining hip-width distance.
+- Grounding and Alignment:- Position your feet parallel to each other, maintaining hip-width distance.

 - Shift your weight towards the balls of your feet and press them firmly into the ground.